-Value Range Seq Description Ustart 0Nominal value of U 1-5 Start voltage of the ramp Uend 0Nominal value of U 1-5 End voltage of the ramp Seq.time 0.1 ms36000 s 1-5 Time of the ramp Seq.cycles ∞ or 1999 - Number of repetitions of the entire curve Time t1 0.1 ms36000 s - Time after cycle before repetition (cycle <> 1)
+Value Range Sea Description 1-5 Start voltage of the ramp Uend 0Nominal value of U 1-5 End voltage of the ramp Seq.time 0.1 ms36000 s 1-5 Time of the ramp Seq.cycles ∞ or 1999 - Number of repetitions of the entire curve Time t1 0.1 ms36000 s - Time after cycle before repetition (cycle <> 1)

-The function is not suitable for standalone operation of a power supply, but optimal for power supply in conjunction with an electronic load, for example one from ELR 9000 series.
+The function isn't suitable for standalone operation of a power supply, but optimal for a power supply operation in conjunction with an electronic load, for example one from ELR 9000 series.
 The load acts as a sink for the rapid fall of the output voltage of the power supply enabling the output voltage progress to follow the DIN curve.

 The curve conforms to test impulse 4 of the DIN.
 With suitable settings, other test impulses can be simulated.
-If the curve in sequence 4 should be a sine wave, then these 5 sequences have to be transferred to the arbitrary generator.
+If the curve in sequence point 4 should be a sine wave, then these 5 points would have to be transferred to the arbitrary generator.